Why the Gathering?

 Often, although improving, we see Indigenous organizations, communities, individuals, families and their support systems excluded or minimally involved in the planning for and delivery of disability and health related initiatives that impact our members lives.
 This is not only seen within the provincial and federal systems but within our own Indigenous communities as well.
 This minimal involvement leaves many within the feelings of being on the "outside looking in", unable to contribute to the design and direction of the very initiatives, programs and services that have and will impact their current and future disability and health related needs and well-being.
 Together we can make a change.

-The BCANDS 2018 Indigenous Disability and Wellness Gathering will be held in Victoria, British Columbia in November 2018, complimenting the 4th anniversary of the recognition and proclamation of Indigenous Disability Awareness Month within the province.
+The BCANDS 2019 Indigenous Disability and Wellness Gathering will be held in Victoria, British Columbia in March 2019, complimenting the 5th anniversary of the recognition and proclamation of Indigenous Disability Awareness Month which will occur in November 2019.

 Help to make this a memorable and successful event through your planned attendance.
 Most importantly though, through your insight, knowledge and partnership, help to make a difference in the lives of many by assisting to eliminate the barriers facing these very important members of our communities, provinces / territories and our country.